Exact Regions of Superradiant Instability of Kerr-Newman Black Holes and Massive Scalar Fields: Introduction

 Black hole superradiance occurs when an incident field extracts energy away from the black hole resulting in an amplified scattered field.
 This can happen for modes with frequency $\omega$ below a certain critical frequency $\omega_c$, which depends on the spin and charge of the black hole.
 This effect can be further amplified by surrounding the black hole with hypothetical reflecting mirrors, thereby trapping the amplified field in the vicinity of the black hole and forcing it to undergo the superradiant process repeatedly.
 For as long as the superradiant condition is satisfied, the external field continues to extract energy from the black hole and its total energy grows exponentially until immense radiation pressure destroys the mirrors.
-This is known in the literature as a black hole superradiant instability, or a black hole bomb \cite{cardoso2004black}.
+This is known in the literature as a black hole superradiant instability, or a black hole bomb \cite{blackholebomb,cardoso2004black}.
 Though highly evocative, the hypothetical mirror setup is not, in fact, necessary to induce an instability of the black hole; one simply needs to consider massive fields to achieve the same effect.
-When the field has a mass $\mu$ such that $\mu > \omega$, the mass effectively acts as the reflecting mirror \cite{press1972floating}, creating a cloud around the black hole.
+When the field has a mass $\mu$ such that $\mu > \omega$, the mass effectively acts as the reflecting mirror \cite{Damour:1976kh,ZOUROS1979139}, creating a cloud around the black hole.
 This is called a gravitational atom, as in a certain limit it behaves essentially analogously to the hydrogen atom \cite{baumann2019spectra,dias2023black,tomaselli2024legacy,tomaselli2024resonant,Baryakhtar:2020gao,baryakhtar2017black}.
 This phenomenon works for massive bosons and not for fermions due to the Pauli exclusion principle \cite{vicente2018penrose}.
-The approximations leading to the gravitational atom picture were first systematized by Starobinski \cite{starobinskii1973amplification}, and later by Detweiler \cite{detweiler1980klein}, to solve the Klein-Gordon equation in a black hole background.
-It was then further posited that black holes can act as particle detectors which can be used as probes to detect new physics.
-One particular example of new physics one can hope to detect with the help of gravitational waves associated with black hole superradiant instability is the existence of ultralight bosons \cite{arvanitaki2015discovering}.
-Recent further developments include studies on the effects of gravitational atoms in binary systems \cite{baumann2022ionization}.
+The approximations leading to the gravitational atom picture were first systematized by Starobinskii \cite{starobinskii1973amplification}, and later by Detweiler \cite{detweiler1980klein}, to solve the Klein-Gordon equation in a black hole background.
+Other natural approximations are the Wentzel-Kramers-Brillouin method and the eikonal limit \cite{Konoplya:2019hlu,Konoplya:2023moy}.
+Analytic results for quasinormal mode frequencies and grey-body factors can be derived using the method of continued fractions \cite{Suzuki:1998vy,Dolan:2007mj,Konoplya:2024vuj}.